ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     Value between 1 and 16,777,216.

-    A value of 0 will delete this field from the profile.
+    A value of 0 sets this field to NONE.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: int